joelbetteridge/windfarm-siting-gis-penrith/README.md

 site ranking, and viewshed/population impact analysis to identify and evaluate the three top-performing candidate sites.

+The outcomes were written into a short report (report.pdf) for my Geographical Information Systems elective module.

 ## Study area
 A ~2,500 ha rectangular sub-region ("a62") within the wider Penrith area, Cumbria, northern England (OS grid: SW 334349,509087 – NE 386094,586668).